Age of Empires II Review

 Is Age of Empires II of 1999 better than the original Age of Empires of 1997?
 Well, it enhanced the pathfinding, added some quality of life features and increased production values, but it is not a better RTS game.
 For example, unit garrisoning does not make the sequel better than the original; it does not improve RTS gameplay; it's just different.
 In addition, the sequel's viewport is cramped (smaller and more zoomed in).

-Engine-wise (Genie), the sequel is an expansion on the original; an engine-layer threaded into the original engine.
-Presentation-wise, the sequel merely subs out "ancient" for "medieval" (window-dressing) and adds much more in the way of voice-acting and cinematics, neither of which are important to RTS games.
+Presentation-wise, the sequel merely subs out "ancient" for "medieval" (naught but window-dressing) and adds much more in the way of voice-acting and cinematics, neither of which are important to RTS games.

 The sequel is a great game, to be sure, but the original did all the legwork and laid down the foundations of the franchise.
-The sequel was more commercially successful and more popular with the mainstream masses ("colorful, medieval and easier to play"), but the original is more significant to RTS history than the sequel.
+The sequel was more commercially successful and more popular with the mainstream masses ("colorful, medieval and easier to get into and play"), but the original is more significant to RTS history than the sequel.

 I gave the original 8.5/10.
 Thus, I give the sequel 8/10.